satojkovic/algorithms/README.md

 # Algorithms and Data structures

-Algorithms and Data structures implemented in Python.
+Algorithms and Data structures implemented in Python/C++/Go.

 ## Linked Lists